 The studio was established in 2014 after yacht designer Andrej Kregar ended his cooperation with Seaway Design d.o.o., where he worked on many projects.
 His sketches, CAD 3d models and visualizations were used for the initial design phase of many famous brands in the maritime industry like Greenline, Ocean Class, Shipman, Sunbeam, Ocean ...

-10. Master in Yacht Design
+10. Peart Yacht Design

 Ten yacht designs that aim to make waves in the luxury boat industry.
 A 165-metre-long submarine, a tetrahedron-shaped hydrofoil and a vessel by Zaha Hadid feature in this roundup of yacht designs ...